 1. Talk to your employee

-Find out what’s troubling them so you can ease their concerns.
+Find out what’s troubling them so you can help ease their concerns.

 Your employee might have an underlying health condition that puts them at risk.
 Or they might fear catching the bus or train to work.
 They might even be struggling to find childcare.